Biodiesel and Enriched Animal Feed from Dry Distillers Grains with Solubles Created in Ethanol Production

 Biodiesel from DDGS to Replace Soybean derived Biodiesel

-Biodiesel can be produced from dry distillers grains with solubles (DDGS), that are leftover from corn consumed in ethanol production, using this chemical process.
+Biodiesel can be produced from dry distillers grains with solubles (DDGS), that are leftover from corn consumed in ethanol production, using a chemical process.
 It is an add-on system placed at the end of an existing ethanol production plant for additional revenue.
 The process converts corn oil extracted from the DDGS into biodiesel, and further refines the biodiesel into a useable biofuel.
 This biofuel is an alternative to biodiesel formed from soybeans.

 High protein DDGS Byproduct is an Enriched Livestock Feed to replace Soybean Feed